open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 first, mandatory timestamp is the one associated with the observation, the moment when the measurement became current or took effect, and is referred to as `TimeUnixNano`.
-The second, optional timestamp is used to indicate when a series of events is unbroken, and is referred to as `StartTimeUnixNano`.
+The second, optional timestamp is used to indicate when a sequence of points is unbroken, and is referred to as `StartTimeUnixNano`.

 The second timestamp is strongly recommended for Sum, Histogram, an Summary points, as it is necessary to correctly interpret the rate from an OTLP stream, in a manner that is aware of restarts.
-The use of `StartTimeUnixNano` to indicate the start of an unbroken sequence of measurements means it can also be used to encode implicit gaps in the stream.
+The use of `StartTimeUnixNano` to indicate the start of an unbroken sequence of points means it can also be used to encode implicit gaps in the stream.

 The notion of temporality refers to the way additive quanties are